darlose04/BaseballDB/README.md

 ## To-do list
 * organize the pitcher dbs so that the correct stats are all in one spreadsheet/db.
 Right now, I have two spreadsheets, one for basic stats and one for advanced stats, and for some reason they are different sizes.
 You'd think the number of pitchers would be the same.
 * need to change how names are displayed in the csv so the alphabetical sorting is by last name

+* Added csv to Mongo Atlas and linked it correctly.
+Hopefully that will work once I get the site hosted